 Inglewood Area Redevelopment Plan (ARP)

 Area Redevelopment Plans (ARPs) are planning documents which set out comprehensive programs of land use policies and other proposals that help guide the future of individual communities.

-The Federation of Calgary Communities, in collaboration with The City of Calgary, maintains the guide to assist communities dealing with development and planning issues.
+The Federation of Calgary Communities, in collaboration with The City of Calgary assists community associations with navigating and understanding urban planning.

 City of Calgary Municipal Development Plan (MDP) Website